DumbassIAm/Currency-Converter/README.md

 # Currency-Converter
 Hi there!

-If you want to look at my project, you can check it right here: https://vincento1337.github.io/Currency-Converter/

 If you want to look at the source code of my project:
 1. simply clone repo or download it from repo page.
 2. open project folder in your file manager or ide of choice